Step 1 Activate Your Handshake Profile

 Hop on Handshake to connect with jobs, internships and career support that match your skills and interests as a Wildcat and beyond.

 Handshake is the free career hub used at the University of Arizona.
-Handshake connects students with internships, part-time and full-time jobs, and much more.
-Students can research employers and jobs, on and off-campus.
+It connects students with internships, part-time and full-time jobs, career coaching, workshops, and campus events.
+Students can research employers and opportunities both on and off campus.
+For support with Handshake or help creating an effective profile, students can visit LifeLab.

-For a job search, Handshake is similar to other job search platforms but with a few important differences that benefit students.
-First, Handshake allows students to find on-campus jobs, sort opportunities by major or GPA requirements and view collections of employers that have a connection to the University of Arizona.
-Additionally, organizations who use Handshake to recruit for their available roles are seeking early talent – candidates who are in college or who have recently graduated.
+For a job search, Handshake is similar to other platforms but offers key benefits for college students.
+Users can find on-campus positions, filter opportunities by major or GPA requirements, and view collections of employers connected to the University of Arizona.
+Organizations recruiting on Handshake seek early talent – students and recent graduates.